Cluster autoscaler

 If a node doesn't have sufficient compute resources to run a requested pod, that pod can't progress through the scheduling process.
 The pod can't start unless more compute resources are available within the node pool.

-If your application needs to scale rapidly, some pods may remain in a state waiting to be scheduled until the other nodes deployed by the cluster autoscaler can accept the scheduled pods.
-For applications that have high burst demands, you can scale with virtual nodes and Azure Container Instances.
+If your application needs to scale rapidly, some pods might remain pending while the cluster autoscaler provisions more VM-backed nodes.
+For applications that have high burst demands and compatible workload requirements, you can scale with virtual nodes and Azure Container Instances.

 Scale in events

-The cluster autoscaler also monitors the pod scheduling status for nodes that haven't recently received new scheduling requests.
+The cluster autoscaler also evaluates whether nodes are underutilized and whether their pods can safely move to other nodes.
 This scenario indicates the node pool has more compute resources than required, and the number of nodes can be decreased.
-By default, nodes that pass a threshold for no longer being needed for 10 minutes is scheduled for deletion.
-When this situation occurs, pods are scheduled to run on other nodes within the node pool, and the cluster autoscaler decreases the number of nodes.
+By default, nodes that are no longer needed for 10 minutes are eligible for deletion.
+When this situation occurs, the cluster autoscaler drains the selected nodes, the pods are rescheduled on other available nodes, and the node count decreases.